 How to Write a Fact Sheet

-The purpose of a fact sheet is to provide a target audience with compelling information in a clear and concise format.
-A fact sheet can be presented on a piece of paper or digitally, and it can inform people about a business, organization, product, service, campaign, event, or another topic.
+A fact sheet provides readers from your target audience with compelling information in a clear and concise format.
+A fact sheet can be presented on a piece of paper or digitally, and it informs people about a business, organization, product, service, campaign, event, or another topic.

 Generally, a fact sheet should center around one issue and be no more than one page with a clean, easy-to-read layout.
 If you've never created one before, then you can follow some of the general guidelines below and use a fact sheet template if necessary.

 The information you include in a fact sheet will differ depending on its subject and its intended audience.
 However, most fact sheets should contain the following content:

 - Summary of most important information in paragraph form.